 Continued from A Mennonite’s Day in Court

-What exquisite agony.
-Let me take care of you, such words had never been spoken to women by a man during my existence.
+What exquisite agony i felt.
+Let me take care of you, such words had never been spoken to women by a man in my world during my entire existence.
 I was so overwhelmed with temptation, it physically hurt.
 But I felt like I had to go to work.
 I felt bad enough that George had missed work because of me and I wanted to make up for all the lost hours of work that I had caused.

 I felt guilty and blamed no one but myself for that.
 I thought “It’s Friday, I can work one more shift and then I can sleep, eat and rest for two whole days.”